What is it?

 Apply warm compresses

-Rubbing breast milk on nipples and applying warm compresses has been shown to help reduce pain and ease soreness (even more so than lanolin, according to clinical studies).
+Rubbing breast milk on nipples and applying warm compresses have been shown to help reduce pain and ease soreness (even more so than lanolin, according to clinical studies).

 Try cooling gel pads

 Vegetable glycerin gel pads can have a cooling effect on sore or chafed nipples, providing relief, and can easily be worn in bras.
+These are available in our Nip SOS bundle.
 (Fun tip: For an extra cooling effect, refrigerate the pads between uses.)

 Skip bras that are tight